Fck-r-sns/Fck-r-sns.github.io/_personal_projects/2017-1-avalon-schedule.markdown

 The app loads the schedule's webpage and parses HTML to get a table from it (there was no public API).
 Every 2 hours, the app's background job checks the schedule in the background, and if it changes, it notifies the user about it.

-Technologies used: Java, RxJava, Android SDK.
+Technologies used: Java, RxJava, Android SDK, HTML.

 Source code: [GitHub](https://github.com/binary-machinery/AvalonSchedule)